conradwt/zero-to-graphql-using-ruby/README.md

     end
     ```

-23. add routes for mounting the GraphiQL browser endpoint and submitting GraphQL document requests:

-    `config/routes.rb`:

-    ```ruby
-    if Rails.env.development?
-      mount GraphiQL::Rails::Engine, at: "/graphiql", graphql_path: "/graphql"
-    end

-    post "/graphql", to: "graphql#execute"
-    ```

-24. add the following two lines to the bottom of our manifest file:
+22. add the following two lines to the bottom of our manifest file:

     `app/assets/config/manifest.js`: